Menu

 Grooming victim nervous

-Grooming compensation claims are made through a body called the Criminal Injuries Compensation Authority (known as the CICA).
-This body manages the compensation scheme for the government and they have a set of rules that determine eligibility.
+Abuse compensation claims are made through a body called the Criminal Injuries Compensation Authority (known as the CICA).
+This body manages the scheme for the government and they have a set of rules that determine eligibility.

 The Sexual Offences Act 2003 stipulates that any sexual activity with children under 16 is unlawful and consent is for the purpose of the law deemed irrelevant.